Libre-TrainSim/Libre-TrainSim/Documentation/LibreTrainSim_Trains.md

 - To loop a Sound it should be in .ogg format.
 - The sound is not good implemented in 0.7.
 In 0.8 that will gonna be better..
 - Feel free to read the code of player.gd or the specific script in the example.
 They could help a lot
-- If you have questions, feel free to ask here: https://libre-trainsim.de/community
+- If you have questions, feel free to ask on our Discord or on Github: https://www.libretrainsim.org/links

 ## Helpful articles:
 - Animation: https://www.youtube.com/watch?v=18Em80Bfjp4